-Leading attorney Shigemori takes on the defence of murder-robbery suspect Misumi who served jail time for another murder 30 years...
+Well-known attorney Shigemori takes on the defense of murder-robbery suspect Misumi, who served jail time for another murder 30 years...
 [More]

 Critics Consensus: Pope Francis - A Man of His Word offers a compelling look at the pontiff's ideas and message, even if its distance from the man means it won't win many new converts.